tomjaguarpaw/tilapia/Windows10.md

 # MANUAL - For if you don't want to use chocolatey.
 Skip this if you followed the step above

+Firstly, if you don't already have 7-Zip installed, [you'll need to install it](https://www.7-zip.org/download.html) in order to uncompress the `.tar.xz` file containing `GHC` later.
+Now when you right-click an archive, you should see a `7-Zip` option.
+For more information, please see [this usage guide](https://7ziphelp.com/how-to-use-7-zip).

 Make a new folder called `Haskell` in your `C:\Users\{YourName}` folder.

 Create two new folders inside your `Haskell` folder called: